akibjawad/predict-flight-landing/ReadMe.md

 ## Data Description

 Download both departues data from source airport, and arrival data to destination airport.
-Store departure data in the `data/departures` directory where filename pattern is `Airline_Source.csv`.
-Store arrival data in the `data/arrivals` directory where filename pattern is `Airline.csv`.
+Store arrival data in the `data/arrivals` directory where filename pattern is `AirlineName_Airlines.csv`.
 Also please remove the meta data (first 7 lines of the downloaded csv file) from the data file.

 ### Data Period
 Month(s): March, April, and May